 Can I Still Live With A Cat If I Have Severe Allergies?

-Do you or someone you know have what is considered a deathly allergy to cats?
-What do you do to make sure you are healthy and safe?
-Let us know in the comments.
+Do you or someone you know have a deadly allergy to cats?
+What do you do to make sure you stay healthy and safe?
+Let us know in the comments below!